This page includes information for centre-based services on managing transport for children.

 Where children are attending an excursion, particular attention to the regular monitoring of the children in attendance is required to ensure all children are accounted for, especially during transition times.

 Children’s presence should be checked against an accurate attendance record.
 Where children travel independently to a service, including on a school bus, it is important that if a child is expected to attend the service, and they do not arrive as expected, the service follows up appropriately.
+The policies and procedures must also ensure all children are escorted off the bus when they arrive at their destination and that the bus is checked to ensure that no child being transported to the destination is left on the bus.

 Providing transport as part of the education and care service